tanagumo/mithril-nested-router/README.md

   }
 ]);
 ```

-When defining routes using `Router.prototype.defineRoutes`, changing routes among sub routes doesn't invoke recreation of ancestor components by default.
-In other words, `oninit` and `oncreate` of ancestor components are not invoked.
-If you want to recreate ancestor components when sub route change, set `recreateOnRouteChange` to `true`.
+If you define a parameterized route, going from the parameterized route to the same route with a different parameter (e.g. going from `/page/1` to `/page/2` given a route `/page/:id`) doesn't invoke component recreation.
+In other words, `oninit` and `oncreate` of the component don't get called.
+If you want to recreate a component, you can use `key`.
+If you set a function as `key` value, an invocation of the function is done after a route was resolved.

 ```
-// Page component is recreated when routes change among C1 and C2 router.defineRoutes(document.getElementById('root'), '/c1', [
+router.defineRoutes(document.getElementById('root'), '/page/1', [
-  {path: '/', name: 'root', component: Page, recreateOnRouteChange: true, routes: [
+  {path: '/page/:id', name: 'page', component: Page, attrs: {key: () => router.route.param('id')}},
-    {path: 'c1', name: 'c1', component: C1},
-    {path: 'c2', name: 'c2', component: C2},
-  ]}
 ]);
 ```

 #### Get path for name
 You can use `Router.prototype.reverse` to get path for name.

 ```
 router.defineRoutes(document.getElementById('root'), '/c1', [
   {path: '/', name: 'root', component: GrandParent, routes: [